Mikejo5000/vsts-docs-pr/docs/boards/queries/adhoc-vs-managed-queries.md

 ## Work item search box context
 Note that with  Work item search, the work item search box is repurposed to support adhoc queries.
-In order to initiate a managed search, you need to open the **Work>Queries** page.
+In order to initiate a managed search, you need to open the **Boards>Queries** page.

 ## Resources